Achieving Work-Life Balance as a Sales Professional

 Logistics salespeople face this reality very rarely, with problems, generally speaking, cropping up once a month.
 Additionally, after-hours coverage teams (responsible for servicing loads after regular business hours) are becoming increasingly common at many companies — helping daytime employees gain better work-life balance.

-3 Tips For Improving Work-Life Balance in a Logistics Sales Role
+4 Tips For Improving Work-Life Balance in a Logistics Sales Role

 In customer-facing sales roles, there’s only so much you can control.
 But, by leaning into this reality, achieving greater work-life balance is possible.

-2. Set expectations with customers
+2. Set boundaries and expectations

-3. Develop relationships with other employees and managers
+3. Develop strong relationships

-Tip #1: Make Sure to Stay Organized
+Tip #1: Stay Organized

-As logistics professionals quickly learn, transportation is a fast-paced, competitive industry full of unknowns.
+Transportation is a fast-paced, competitive industry full of unknowns.
 With so much going on each day — customer commitments to meet and goals to achieve — a salesperson’s organizational skills are crucial to maintaining balance.

 If you decide to pursue a career in logistics sales, managing your time and organizing each of your tasks will be very important.
-Without doing so, some salespeople fall behind, struggling to meet their deadlines, falling through on customers and working longer hours.
+Without doing so, some salespeople fall behind, struggling to meet their deadlines, falling through on customers, and working longer hours.

 Making-a-to-do-list

 Luckily, many transportation companies have robust training and development programs for new sales employees.
 These programs — which at ATS include both a 90-day onboarding and a one-year progression plan — help sales representatives learn their craft.
-When managed correctly, the best employers ensure each salesperson has the organizational tools, skills and understandings to succeed.
+When managed correctly, the best employers ensure each salesperson has the organizational tools, skills, and understandings to succeed.

-Tip #2: Set Expectations With Customers
+Tip #2: Set Boundaries and Expectations

 Like you, the shippers that logistics salespeople work with strive to achieve balanced lives too.
-These people also have interests, families and friends to commit time to outside of work.
+These people also have interests, families, and friends to commit time to outside of work.

 sales-team-collaborating

-Logistics sales representatives are never without allies.
+Allies will serve you well in logistics sales.
 The majority of companies build teams of salespeople that collectively contribute to the bottom line.
 As a result, sales team members learn to work together to meet their goals.

 Some salespeople fail to fully utilize the team around them which works to their detriment.
 Don’t be afraid to use yours.

-What Are The Pros and Cons of Working in Logistics?
+What Are the Pros and Cons of Working in Logistics?

-Here at ATS, we’re committed to connecting people with job opportunities that suit them best and meet their needs — even if we’re not the employer they choose.
+Here at ATS, we’re committed to connecting people with job opportunities that suit them and meet their needs — even if we’re not the employer they choose.

 As long-standing members of the transportation industry, we’ve seen firsthand how it’s often a great fit for many and misses the mark for others.